 I have been divorced for twenty years but was married for about the same amount of time through the 1980s and '90s to a brilliant physicist and inventor.
 We married at the end of our Junior year in college.
 We have one child.
 Our daughter, Bobbi was born in Hilliard, OH in 1987.
 She lives in Oakland (CA) with her husband Jeremy, and my “granddog” Ruby.
 Most of you know Bobbi from her visits to Richards (solo hooping demonstration and circus visit with aerial tissue), but you may not know that her degree is in film editing and that she works for a company called “Sunbasket” selling foods to be delivered online.
 Jeremy works with algorithms related to charity organizations.
 I have moved back in with my elderly and at risk parents to take care of them and so now live in Montgomery.
 My Dad was in the Navy and was a Civil Engineer & Officer, City Manager, and then entrepreneur.
 Mom was a teacher, administrator, and then manager for United Way.
 Both parents have traveled to about 100 countries after retirement.
 I have two younger brothers, one a Biomedical Engineer in Katy and the other a School Psychologist in Cincinnati.
-I love animals and have had just about every small pet imaginable, which is why I do not currently plan to have one as long as I cannot devote the time and love a pet needs.
+I love animals and have had just about every small pet imaginable, which is why I do not currently plan to have one, as long as I cannot devote the time and love a pet deserves.
 My last pet was a very sweet Bischon Frise who lived to 14 years old.
 But, he was quite lonely when I was away at school and I do not want to put an animal in that situation while I am devoting long hours to my students and my parents.
-(So, while I would LOVE to see your new litter of puppies or kitties, I am sorry that I unable to adopt them).
-I love the outdoors, but with asthma and allergies need to limit my hikes to summer, and during spring and fall just enjoy looking through windows at it.
+(So, while I would LOVE to see your new litter of puppies or kitties, I am sorry that I am unable to adopt them).
+I love the outdoors, but with asthma and allergies, need to limit my hikes to summer, and during spring and fall just enjoy looking through windows at it.